shvchk/edge-please/README.md

   ```
   </details>

-- Inspect it, optionally edit it to your liking
+- Inspect it, optionally edit to your liking

 - Run it